mktwohy/Knitting-Calculator/README.md

   becomes [2, 1, 1, 1, 2, 1, 1, 1].
  This style of sorting is ideal, as the result can be broken down into repetative sub-chunks (two groups of [2,1,1,1]), which are easy to remember for a knitter.

 The sorted chunk array is then converted to an element array.
-So, 7 elements on an array of size 17 = [--E-E-E-E--E-E-E-], which uses the chunk array from rule 2)
+So, using the chunk array from rule 2), < br /> 7 elements on an array of size 17 = [--E-E-E-E--E-E-E-],